d9pouces/PythonNest/doc/source/index.rst

 ..
-PythonNest documentation master file, created by
+Pythonnest documentation master file, created by

-Welcome to PythonNest's documentation!
+Welcome to Pythonnest's documentation!
 ======================================

 Read-only Pypi mirror for disconnected networks, with advanced export / import functionnalities compared to other Pypi mirrors.